Xenoneee/Xenons-Addon/README.md

 - `Shape Mode`: Choose between side, line, or both rendering shapes.
 - `Side Color`: Color for box sides.
 - `Line Color`: Color for box lines.

+---

+### 🌀 AutoPearlTeleport (Input)
+Teleports you to your enderpearl when your totem threshold is reached by silently messaging your alt to activate your enderpearl stasis chamber.

+- Sends a `/msg` to your alt when your **totem count reaches a threshold**.
+- Tracks totems in **inventory, hotbar, and offhand**.
+- Optional **force teleport toggle** to trigger teleport instantly.
+- Includes automatic cooldowns and resets after join/reconnection to a server.

+**Settings:**
+- `Alt Name`: Your alt account's username to send msg to (blank by default).
+- `Totem Threshold`: Number of totems to trigger escape (sync with Output module).
+- `Force Teleport`: Send a manual `/msg` to force teleport.

+---

+### 🌀 AutoPearlTeleport (Output)
+Receives a message from your main account and right-clicks the nearest trapdoor to teleport when the totem threshold is reached.

+- Listens for `/msg` from the main account to trigger teleportation.
+- Parses totem count and activates if at or below threshold.
+- Finds and interacts with the **closest trapdoor** automatically to activate enderpearl stasis chamber.
+- Supports **all trapdoor types**.
+- Ignores spoofed messages not sent by your real account.

+**Settings:**
+- `Main Name`: Your main account's username to receive msg from(blank by default).
+- `Totem Threshold`: Match this with the Input module for accurate syncing.

+---

 ##  License
 This project is licensed under the CC0-1.0 license.